|The Singapore Law Reports from 2010

 (1946-1947), Singapore Law Reports (1948-1956) and the Malayan Law Reports (1949-1954).

-Online version of the fortnightly Academy Digest which provides summaries of all Court of Appeal and High Court decisions (Series 1), and Subordinate Courts (Series 2) decisions, for which there are written judgments.
+Online version of the fortnightly Academy Digest which provides summaries of all Court of Appeal and High Court decisions (Series 1), and State Courts (Series 2) decisions, for which there are written judgments.

 After the release of a judgment, case summaries are the first instance of a summary of a judgment.
 Case summaries are not edited in accordance with the current Singapore Law Reports house style.
 After the case is reported in the Singapore Law Reports, the case summary is then replaced by a headnote, which is an edited, revised and amended version of the case summary.